 Currently, the two most significant obstacle on Cape Cod is the high cost of residential units due to a higher percentage of second home ownership and short-term rental properties which drives up the home prices.
-This has been substantially exacerbated by the COVID pandemic.
-Additionally, construction and development cost have skyrocketed; currently in excess of \$650,000 per unit.
-To address the high cost of housing, communities are considering creating and dedicating revenue streams through the Community Preservation Act, expanding the occupancy tax to include a short-term rental tax, and creating other property tax revenue sources and using these funds to purchase real property for the development of affordable year-round housing.
+Additionally, construction and development cost continue to increase and total development cost are currently in excess of \$650,000 per unit.
+To address the high cost of housing, communities are considering creating and dedicating revenue streams through the Community Preservation Act, Community Impact Fee, expanding the occupancy room tax to include a short-term rental tax, and creating other property tax revenue sources and using these funds to purchase real property for the development of affordable year-round housing.
 Additionally, several member towns and the county are researching purchasing deed restrictions for year-round restrictions to off-set the negative effect of short-term rentals.

 BCHC continues to advocate for a larger share of budgetary resources to be devoted to housing production, housing voucher programs, and rental assistance programs at the local, state, and federal level.
-BCHC also streamlines and reduces costs of development by participating in the MassDocs program and by collaborating with DHCD on required environmental reviews.
-In addition, BCHC assists towns and regions in applying for and obtaining state, county, and town ARPA funds to be devoted towards affordable housing initiatives and advocates for other sources of funding such as transfer fees on high-end real estate sales.
-Barnstable County will also through its newly created Regional Shared Housing Consultant and Housing Initiative Manager work to bring towns together to collaborate on grant applications and funding sources for regional housing development.
+BCHC also streamlines and reduces costs of development by participating in the MassDocs program and by collaborating with EOHLC on required environmental reviews.
+In addition, BCHC assists towns and regions in applying for and obtaining state, county, and town ARPA funds and grants to be devoted towards affordable housing initiatives and advocates for other sources of funding such as transfer fees on high-end real estate sales.
+Barnstable County will also, through its newly created Regional Shared Housing Service pilot program work to bring towns together to collaborate on grant applications and funding sources for regional housing development.
 In addition, BCHC is in the process of implementing the HOME-ARP Program which will provide approximately \$1.3 million in funds for affordable rental housing development with units restricted to the qualifying population of homeless / at-risk of homelessness, etc.